Karen Kantor, Executive Director

 My colleagues across country often joke that our job is to take complaints about heat and air conditioning.
 It’s always too hot or too cold for someone, but we do try to make everyone comfortable and take pride in a well-run facility that is open seven days a week.
 Working with our Building Superintendent and his staff and our dedicated office staff, we support the work of the clergy and educators and offer assistance to our dedicated volunteers.
 Welcoming members, helping to plan life-cycle events, synagogue programming and fund raising keep me busy!

 My professional background includes a degree in Journalism from Drake University and Masters in Business from Temple University.
 Jewish communal work included seven years as coordinator of the Kehillah of Old York Road, a project of the Jewish Federation of Greater Philadelphia.
-In my spare (?) time I enjoy biking and relish every moment spent with our grandchildren, Sylvia, Dorothy and Griffin!
+In my spare (?) time I enjoy biking and relish every moment spent with our grandchildren, Sylvia, Dorothy, Griffin and Violet!

 Sherrie Turetsky, Director of School of Early Learning

 I have been formally been involved in the field of Early Childhood Education for the past 26 years.
 Being a teacher is something that I always wanted to do.
 From playing school in my parent’s basement, to always wanting to stay after school to help my teachers, and volunteering at the Temple Beth Torah summer camp, being with children and teaching was in my blood.